aziascreations/PB-Cli-Params-Parser/readme.md

 ### Git-like sub-commands

-If you want to use "sub-commands" like in git, you can simply call the "ProgramParameter()" function to check if the first argument is valid.
+If you want to use "sub-commands" like in git, you can simply call the "ProgramParameter()" procedure to check if the first argument is a valid command.<br>
-If the sub-command is optional, you [check 1st string or use future? method] However, you can't reset [the whole thing]
+If you decide make the command optional, you might lose some arguments since the "ProgramParameter()" procedure always moves forward.<br>
+See [example-commands.pb](example-commands.pb) for a basic example on how to do it.

 ## Planned features

 * Possibility to change the PrintUsageError procedure.
 * A better test and examples.
+* Optionnal sub-commands (not losing the first argument)

 ## License
 [Apache V2](LICENSE)